Interest Rate in Turkey

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-The downturn in the Turkish manufacturing sector intensified in May, with the Istanbul Chamber of Industry and IHS Markit’s Purchasing Manufacturers’ Index (PMI) dropping to 45.3 in May from 46.8 in April.
+Operating conditions in the Turkish manufacturing sector deteriorated at an accelerated pace in July, with the Istanbul Chamber of Industry and IHS Markit’s manufacturing Purchasing Managers’ Index (PMI) dropping from 47.9 in June to 46.7 in July.